amarmaduke/cedille2-metatheory/README.md

 # cedille2-metatheory

+## Plan for Object Normalization:

+Γ ⊢ a : A
+|a| =β= u
+u -β> v
+then
+∃ b, a -β>+ b ∧ |b| =β= v

+a non-phi, Normal a -> Normal |a|

+Proof reduction tracks object reduction up-to beta convertibility but for non-phi terms, a normal-form proof implies a normal-form object

+For phi-terms, they correspond to a contextually equivalent non-phi term Which means they should be normalizing anyway

+This argument needs to be fleshed out more

+## Old:

 phi needs to change:
     Phi is basically a function
         1. f : A -> (a : A) /\ P a and